huggingface/hub-docs/docs/hub/adapters.md

 # or model.train_adapter(adapter_name)
 ```

-You can also use `list_adapters` to find all Adapter Models programmatically:
+You can also use `list_adapters` to find all adapter models programmatically:

 ```py
 from adapters import list_adapters